Franaim/duchamp-quiz/README.md

 2. From the Source section drop-down menu, select the Main Branch

 3. Once the main branch has been selected, the page provides the link to the completed website.
-   The live link can be found here: [WAY IA IA](https://franaim.github.io/way-ia-ia/)
+   The live link can be found here: [Duchamp's Dazzling Quiz](https://franaim.github.io/duchamp-quiz/)

 ## Credits

-### Content

-- The code for the nav toggle on the navigation menu was taken from the CI [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/).

 ### Media

-- The icons for Instagram, Twitter, and YouTube were taken from [Fontawesome](https://fontawesome.com/)
 - Most of the text was originally generated with [ChatGPT](https://chat.openai.com/)
-- All the images were created using [Dall-E](https://openai.com/research/dall-e)
+- The illustration on homepage was made by me, Francisco Menardi.
+- The image of Bicycle wheel is a photograph taken from google.
+No restriction on the use of the image was found.
 - The fonts were imported from [Google Fonts](https://fonts.google.com/)
-- The video was made by the [MoMa](https://www.moma.org/) and taken from [YouTube](https://www.youtube.com/)